 What do you think the average success rate is for new TV shows?
 In other words, if a television network green lights a new TV show, what are the chances it will be profitable or won’t be cancelled after a couple of seasons?

-When a network green lights a show, there’s a 35% chance it succeeds and a 65% chance it gets cancelled.
+When a network green lights a show, there’s a 35 percent chance it succeeds and a 65 percent chance it gets cancelled.
 At the time of this writing, Netflix has 7 TV shows, of which 5 have been renewed for another season.
-If this rate can continue for years, the Netflix success rate will be about 70%.
+If this rate can continue for years, the Netflix success rate will be about 70 percent.

 So why does Netflix renew shows at a higher rate than conventional television networks?
 Does the data make the difference?
 Is the success rate legitimate or can you not compare an Internet television network to conventional TV networks?